Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 #### Function Definitions: Part 2

-Functions seem great, but what if we want a function to act in different ways depending on the situation?
-What good is `get_evens()` if I want the evens from 0 to 20?
-As we've been hinting at, functions can be defined so that their behavior changes depending on what values you **pass** to them.
+Up to this point, we have just worked with functions that return the same output every time.
+What if we want a function to act in different ways depending on some input?
+As we've hinted at, functions can be defined so that their behavior changes depending on what values are **passed** to them.
 You can pass any data structure(s) to a function, so long as it expects the right number of them.
 Values that are passed to a function are called **arguments**.

-How, then, does a function "expect" arguments to be passed to it?
-In the parentheses of a function definition you put the names of variables you expect a user of your function to pass it.
+How does a function "expect" arguments to be passed to it?
+In the parentheses of a function definition, we put the names of the variables that we expect a user of our function to pass to it.
 We call these special variables **parameters**.
 This is where functions get their flexibility.
-When you define a function with a certain number of parameters, you can then refer to those variables within the body of the function.
-Since those parameters are set when a user passes arguments to the function, they are actually controlling what happens inside the function when they call it!
-But only in specific, predefined ways.
+When you define a function with a certain number of parameters, you can then refer to those parameters within the body of the function.
+Since those parameters are set when a user passes arguments to the function, they are actually controlling what happens inside the function!

-Let's look at how we can make a function flexible and change the `get_evens()` function that we defined above.
-Instead of only ever creating the list of evens 0 to 10, let's have `get_evens()` build an arbitrarily sized list of evens, from 0 to a number the user passes.
-Using our current `get_evens()` as a base we'll begin this exploration by adding in a parameter to the function definition.
-This parameter be the non-inclusive maximum for which we will append to our list of even numbers.
+Let's look at how we can make a function flexible by changing the `get_evens()` function that we defined above.
+Instead of creating a list of evens from 0 to 10 every time, let's have `get_evens()` build an arbitrarily sized list of evens, from 0 to a number the user passes in.
+Using our current `get_evens()` as a base, we'll begin by adding in a parameter to the function definition.
+This parameter will control the size of the evens list that our function builds.

 ```python
 In [1]: def get_evens(n):